 This casserole is for the potato lovin’ people at your table.
 I’ve served this hash brown casserole for breakfast, brunch and as a side dish for dinner.
 While hash brown casseroles certainly aren’t a new phenomenon, I wanted to share my recipe inspired by that potluck favorite that’s rotated among church and office dinners for as long as I can remember.
 You know the one, they’re sometimes called funeral potatoes, topped with buttery cornflakes.
 There’s nothing wrong with that version at all, but I have always topped my casserole with crushed potato chips.
 I mean, why not?
 Just like in recipe for Au Gratin Ranch Potatoes, it’s the crowning touch.

 How to Make the Best Cheesy Hash Brown Potato Casserole Recipe

 - This recipe can easily be halved for a smaller version.

 - If you prefer, you can substitute thawed frozen shredded hash browns in place of refrigerated hash browns.

-- Likewise, you can use raw shredded potatoes that you've made yourself.
-When doing so, I find it necessary to nuke them in the microwave for a few minutes so, they're partially cooked before combining with the remaining ingredients.
-You'll need around 8-10 cups of freshly shredded, par cooked potatoes..
+- Likewise, you can use raw shredded potatoes that you’ve made yourself.
+When doing so, I find it necessary to nuke them in the microwave for a few minutes so that they are partially cooked before combining with the remaining ingredients.
+You’ll need around 8-10 cups of freshly shredded, par cooked potatoes.

 - This is one dish that I actually prefer making with Colby cheese.
 If you think you’d like to use cheddar cheese or a different flavor, feel free to adapt.